 eBags TLS Hybrid Suitcase

-I have been using my little carry-on eBags 4 wheeled suitcase a lot this year.
+I have been using my little carry-on eBags 4-wheeled suitcase a lot this year.
 I even took it to India for 2 weeks and it worked great.
-I love it’s compact size and I must admist I like how it glides along effortlessly with the 4 wheels – and so do my shoulders.
+I love its compact size and I must admit I like how it glides along effortlessly with the 4 wheels – and so do my shoulders.
 This is a great, economical option for a carry-on suitcase.

 Point 6 Wool Socks –